angelonazzaro/angelonazzaro/README.md

 # Hi there :green_heart: 200 OK!

 I am Angelo Nazzaro currently studying ```Computer Science``` at the <a href="https://www.unisa.it/" target="_blank">University of Salerno</a>. <br>
-I approached the tech world for the first time back into 2018 and from there I knew I found what I was gonna do for the rest of my life. <br>
+I approached the tech world for the first time back into 2018 and from there I knew I found what I was gonna do for the rest of my life.
 <p align="center">Code :yum:.</p>

 <hr/>